SeanMollet/BUSE/README.md

     sudo modprobe nbd
     sudo ./vsfat /dev/nbd0 /path/to/export &

+To automatically load nbd at boot, execute the following:

+    echo "dwc2" | sudo tee -a /etc/modules

+Then, vsfat can be launched automatically from rc.local or systemd, followed by the usb device module.

 It will process for a few seconds while it catalogs all of the files under the given path.
 When complete, it will say: